A Normalized Bottleneck Distance on Persistence Diagrams and Homology Preservation under Dimension Reduction: Introduction

 A drawback of this TDA pipeline for comparing data sets is that PCDs sampled from homeomorphic manifolds can have an arbitrarily large bottleneck distance between their PDs when there is a large degree of scaling.
 This situation is illustrated in Figure \ref{fig:SclProbIllst} on two pairs of PCDs where all four data sets are sampled from noisy circles except that there is is a large degree of scaling between the second pair of PCDs.
 At a first look, all four PCDs look quite similar---each represent points sampled from a noisy circle.
 One has to pay close attention to the axes scales in the second blue PCD (in the second row) to notice the difference in scales.

-While such scalings may have to be handled explicitly in certain applications, they often show up as a natural result of algorithmic pipelines that transforms the first PCD into the second.
+Such scalings may have to be handled explicitly in certain applications, e.g., in manufacturing of machine parts whose scales determine their actual sizes or in astronomy when comparing orbits of bodies around the sun where the scales are linked to their periods of revolution.
+On the other hand, such scalings often show up as a natural result of algorithmic pipelines that transforms the first PCD into the second.
 In fact, this is a typical scenario when the second PCD is produced by applying dimension reduction (DR) to the first PCD.
 For a direct illustration, see Figure \ref{fig:Hom:UMAP_Saddle} (in Page \pageref{fig:Hom:UMAP_Saddle}) to observe how UMAP \cite{McHeMe2020}, a popular nonlinear DR method applied under default settings, shrinks a 3D loop forming a saddle boundary in a $200 \times 200 \times 100$ box to nearly a unit circle in the 2D plane.
 While the topology of the saddle boundary is clearly preserved by the UMAP reduction by capturing its loop structure, standard bottleneck distance between the PDs of the input and the output representations cannot be constrained by any reasonably small bound.

 We consider the following motivating questions: Can we define a \emph{scale-invariant} bottleneck distance between PDs?
 Can we derive tighter stability bounds on this distance than ones known for the standard bottleneck distance?
 And can we use this new distance and associated stability bounds to capture how well standard DR techniques may preserve homology?